 Such joy as ours - such joy as our joy!

-Io, io! is dedicated to Paul Kremer and the Vancouver Cantata Singers with admiration and gratitude.
+Io, io! is dedicated to Paula Kremer and the Vancouver Cantata Singers with admiration and gratitude.

 Text excerpted from Cypress Choral Music with thanks.